Updated: Apr 9

 No matter, I've told worse lies.
 I've been on OK Cupid.

-We had about a week and a half between approval and opening, so I just got started.
+With about a week and a half between approval and opening, I just got started.
 My fiance (who I met on OK Cupid) had the idea of doing Pennsylvania Dutch style ornaments and showed me some pictures of hex signs.
 Now, that was a great idea.
 I could see it: a gingerbread house with a perfect grid displaying geometric laser cut folk art.

 It was an excellent concept.
 My lies and deceit were finally paying dividends.
 All we had to do was work day and night to be ready for opening day, so that's what we did.